 Also the GPS system we rented displayed a double pink line to guide us along our way so we referred to our road trip as #twointhepink and giggled ourselves silly.

 We stopped in a town called Oughterard before Galway to stretch and get a snack.
-First we found a market that sells local goods, then I walked over to Powers Pub to get some coffee and sulk a little that we did not have enough time to visit Glengowla Mines to play on the sheep farm.
+First we found a market that sells local goods, then I walked over to Powers Pub to get some coffee and sulk a little that we did not have enough time to visit Glengowla Mines and play on the sheep farm.

-Galway was adorable from what we could see of it, but the hurricane had hit the night before and there was a lot of destruction and trees down so we kept on trucking until we reached Kinvarra.
+Galway was adorable from what we could see of it, but the hurricane had hit the night before and there was a lot of destruction and trees down, so we kept on trucking until we reached Kinvarra.

 Dunguaire Castle is a 16th-century tower castle overlooking the Galway Bay between Kinvarra and Bell Harbor.
 It was closed when we visited, but from photos I can tell it is awesome inside.

 Legendary literary icon and doctor Oliver St. John Gogarty bought Dunguaire Castle in the 1920s and began restoring it.
 The castle became a meeting place for notable Irish writers such as William Butler Yeats, George Bernard Shaw, and others.

 It was acquired in the 1950s by a new owner and now hosts a variety of private and medieval events.

 Just across the water from Dunguaire is Bell Harbor’s main town junction.

 We stopped to get some seafood chowder for dinner and by the time we reached our rental home, the sky was jet black and lit up with actual twinkling stars.
 It was so bright and clear we could see several constellations.